hoodiehq/editorial/README.md

 Here are some of the issues we are working on :point_right: [![Stories in Ready](https://badge.waffle.io/hoodiehq/editorial.svg?label=ready&title=Ready)](http://waffle.io/hoodiehq/editorial) and  [![Stories in Progress](https://badge.waffle.io/hoodiehq/editorial.svg?label=In%20Progress&title=In%20Progress)](http://waffle.io/hoodiehq/editorial)

+__Find writing assignments and other editorial tasks__ to claim in our [Issues section](https://github.com/hoodiehq/editorial/issues) of this repo.
+When claiming a task please do the following:

+1. Claim this issue (`comment on the issue or assign yourself`)
+2. Remove `ready` label, add `in progress` label
+3. If possible, give an indication of the timeline :relaxed:

 ## I have a blog post proposal/want to write a post!

 Well firstly, amazing! :tada: Thank you for considering writing for Hoodie :sparkling_heart:.